 Managing Tier 2 licence is complex and the rules are subject to frequent change.

-DavidsonMorris are specialists in supporting companies with their sponsor licence application, from eligibility through to ongoing compliance.
+DavidsonMorris are specialists in supporting companies with their sponsor licence application, from eligibility through to ongoing compliance, licence renewal applications and dealings with the Home Office.
 We can also support with Tier 2 visa applications for your PBS workers.

-For advice about your Tier 2 visa sponsor licence or hiring Tier 2 workers, contact us.
+For advice about your Tier 2 visa sponsorship or hiring Tier 2 workers, contact us.